awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-replicate.md

 **Learn more**
 + To create a multi\-Region replica key with imported key material, see [Creating a replica key with imported key material](multi-region-keys-import.md#mrk-import-replicate)\.
-+ To use a AWS CloudTrail template to create a replica key, see [AWS::KMS::ReplicaKey](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-kms-replicakey.html) in the *AWS CloudFormation User Guide*\.
++ To use a AWS CloudFormation template to create a replica key, see [AWS::KMS::ReplicaKey](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-kms-replicakey.html) in the *AWS CloudFormation User Guide*\.

 **Topics**
 + [Replica Regions](#replica-region)